hcs42/heapkeeper-old/doc/codingconventions.rst

 Coding conventions
 ==================

+   *Thus spake the Lord: Thou shalt indent with four spaces.
+No more, no less.
+Four shall be the number of spaces thou shalt indent, and the number of thy indenting shall be four.
+Eight shalt thou not indent, nor either indent thou two, excepting that thou then proceed to four.
+   Tabs are right out.*

 This file described the coding conventions used by the Heap project.

 You should also read the Style Guide for Python code: :pep:`8`.